Azure/Azure-Proactive-Resiliency-Library/docs/content/services/monitoring/resource-health-alerts/_index.md

 **Recommendation**

-Resource health helps you diagnose and get support when an Azure issue impacts your resources.
-It informs you about the current and past health of your resources and helps you mitigate issues.
-Resource health provides technical support when you need help with Azure service issues Creating Resource Health alerts programmatically allow for users to create and customize alerts in bulk.
-Based on the health status, Resource Health provides you with recommendations with the goal of reducing the time you spent troubleshooting.
-For available resources, the recommendations focus on how to solve the most common problems customers encounter.
-If the resource is unavailable due to an Azure unplanned event, the focus will be on assisting you during and after the recovery process.
+Configure Resource Health Alerts for all applicable resources.
+Azure Resource Health alerts keep you informed about the current and historical health status of your Azure resources.
+Azure Resource Health alerts can notify you when these resources have a change in their health status.

 **Resources**